There’s plenty of ways to get involved with Tobacco Free North Dakota and our mission. Consider signing our support cards and resolutions.

 2021-23 State of Tobacco Control in North Dakota

-The tax for a pack of 20 cigarettes in North Dakota is 44 cents per pack, 48th in the country.
-Only Georgia, Virginia, and Missouri have lower tax rates.
+The tax for a pack of 20 cigarettes in North Dakota is 44 cents per pack, 49th in the country.
+Only Georgia and Missouri have lower tax rates.
 North Dakota hasn’t increased the tax on cigarettes since 1993.

 Taxes on snuff, chewing tobacco, pipe tobacco and cigars are different than cigarettes.
 E-cigarettes are only subjected to sales tax.
 Raising the price of tobacco is one of the CDC’s best practices for statewide tobacco control programs.
 By the numbers, tobacco costs North Dakotans- whether they smoke or not.

-- North Dakota brings in about $27.7 million per year in all tobacco taxes (2018 ND Tax Commissioner annual statement of collections)
+- North Dakota collected $47.5 million all tobacco taxes during the 2021-2023 biennium (ND Tax Commissioner annual statement of collections)

 We’re working to increase the price of all tobacco products in a fair, responsible manner.
 In the 2019 legislative session, TFND strongly supported SB2355, which replaced the state’s different taxing levels of tobacco products with a uniform rate.
 The bill didn’t go through, however the legislature graciously decided to study the issue in the 2019-2020 interim period.
 We are continuing to work with legislators to make great policy for the state.

 Lawmakers say they want to hear from constituents about whether you support a price increase.
-Fill out a Fillable TFND-Individual-Support-Card-for-Tobacco-Price-Increase or a Fillable TFND Tax Increase Resolution, mail them back to Tobacco Free North Dakota, P.O.
+Fill out a Fillable TFND-Individual-Support-Card-for-Tobacco-Price-Increase or a 2024-2025 Tobacco Price Increase Resolution mail them back to Tobacco Free North Dakota, P.O.
 Box 3237, Bismarck, ND 58502 or email the completed electronic forms to info@tfnd.org.

 MAKE YOUR VOICE HEARD TODAY!